MesoHacks-TooLazyTooSlow/.github/profile/README.md

 #### In India, we often hear the news about deaths in road accidents.
 Quite a few times, the ambulance could not reach on time.
 It is recorded that about 30% of deaths are caused due to delayed ambulances, and this is not a small ratio.
 Hence, we came up with a solution for this - `AMbulance🚑`.

 ## 🏥About The Project:
  This project is an alternative to the ambulance, which supports the belief of *"People for the people"*.
 Further, we can demonstrate it as software connecting people who want to volunteer during mishaps.
 This project enabled people to come forward and help others.
-In this project, if a person meets an accident and needs help, then he can use this app, and in two clicks, all the volunteers within a particular radius will receive a text message.
+In this project, if a person meets an accident and needs help, then he can use this app, and in two clicks, all the volunteers within a particular radius will receive a text message with the live location of the person.

 ## ✏️How does it work?
 The idea behind this app is that a needy person can get help in two clicks.
-The people who has this app installed can sign up as volunteers.
+The people who have this app installed can sign up as volunteers.
 They need to share only their contact number and name for this and accept a declaration form.
-After that they will be registered to the app.
+After that, they will get registered to the app.
-In case of of any emergency, volunteers will recieve a text message
+In case of any emergency, volunteers will receive a text message containing the live location of the person who needs help.
+We don't want to put any compulsion; thus, it's the volunteer's choice whether to help the person or not.